 ]

 Other parameters are passed by reference.
-For example, the populate takes a set of references to other resources that should be used to pre-populate the questionnaire.
+For example, populate takes a set of references to other resources that should be used to pre-populate the questionnaire.
 These are passed by reference, and the type of the parameter is 'Reference(Any)' - a reference to any kind of resource.
 In a parameters resource, it would be represented like this:

 <parameter>